jkzorz/jkzorz.github.io/_posts/2020-01-22-alluvial-plots.md

 colours = c("#418C6D", "#B11776","#F795A4", "#166BAF", "#F5D79E", "#AF794D", "#9C9CAF", "#1B1A54")
 ```

-The next bit of code keeps the "Day" variable in the same order as the excel sheet.
-It's a bit of a workaround to an R default, where the levels of a variable are automatically arranged alphabetically.
-In this case, Day10 comes before Day2 alphabetically, which obviously isn't what we want.
+The next bit of code is a workaround to an R default.
+In R the levels of a variable are automatically arranged alphabetically.
+Thus, in this case, Day 10 would come before Day 2 alphabetically which doesn't make chronological sense.
+The following code keeps the "Day" variable in the same order as the excel sheet.
+You can substitute all instances of "Day" in the code for all instances of any variable you want to keep in the same order as your original data.

 ```
 bmm$Day <- factor(bmm$Day,levels=unique(bmm$Day))
 ```

 The following code plots the alluvial figure. *geom_alluvium* specifies that we want to add the alluvium layer to the figure.
-The alluvium (plural: alluvia) are what is linked across the multiple time points or conditions.
+The alluvium (plural: alluvia) is the "ribbon" that is linked across the multiple time points or conditions.
 In this case the alluvia will be the "variable" column, which contains the OTUs/species from the original data.

 ```
  xx = ggplot(bmm, aes( x = Day, y = value, alluvium = variable)) +